 No real source is ideal.
 Model it as a voltage behind a source resistance .
 When it drives an amplifier of input resistance , those two form a Voltage divider, so the voltage that actually reaches the amplifier input is

-If , most of the signal is lost across before it ever enters the amplifier — input loading.
+If , most of the signal drops across before it ever enters the amplifier (input loading).
 Only when does the amplifier see essentially the full source voltage.

 The same thing happens at the output.
 The amplifier behaves as an internal voltage behind its output resistance ; driving a load forms another divider: